For businesses that have outgrown how they run.

 What was underneath: The business lacked visibility across workflows, customer communication, deadline risk, and revenue attribution.

-What changed: A more connected operating model with reduced manual dependency, stronger accountability, and a better client and team experience.
+What changed: A more connected operating model with reduced manual dependency, stronger accountability, and a leadership team that could see across the business for the first time.

 02

-Lead flow breaking down as the company scaled
+Lead flow breaking down as growth exposed the gaps

 Visible issue: A growing business was struggling to move inbound opportunities through the sales process consistently.
 Leads were being routed differently across teams, follow-up varied by rep, and important opportunities were getting stuck or lost entirely.